SonySemiconductorSolutions/ssih-music/docs/Tutorial.en.md

                 * Button 6: Switch the sound source
                 * Button 7: Don't use
     * [OneKeySynth](/examples/OneKeySynth/README.md)
         * It is a musical instrument that plays according to the score file when you press the button.
-Use button 4 ~ 5 on the LCD board.
+Use button 4 on the LCD board.
             * Button Behavior
                 * Button 4: Play the sound source according to the score file
-                * Button 5: Same as Button 4
+                * Button 5: Don't use
                 * Button 6: Don't use
                 * Button 7: Don't use
 * a musical instrument played with a microphone